To those of you already using social media holidays in your social media marketing plan, we salute you!

 Here we go.

-We are kicking off July with one of the biggest holidays in the US.
+We kick off July with one of the biggest holidays in the US.

-That's Independence Day when the whole nation celebrates the Declaration of Independence back in 1776.
+That's Independence Day when the whole nation celebrates the Declaration of Independence signed back in 1776.

-Get those fireworks, fairs, picnics, BBQs, and parades on social media!
+Don’t forget to get those fireworks, fairs, picnics, BBQs, and parades posted on social media!

 July 7: World Chocolate Day #WorldChocolateDay

-The most delicious of all sweets and snacks, chocolate, is honored on July 7.
+Honoring chocolate: the most delicious of all sweets and snacks.

-A great occasion for organizing a delicious giveaway; your followers will be thrilled!
+This is a great occasion for organizing a delicious giveaway campaign to thrill your followers.

 July 15: Give Something Away Day #GiveSomethingAwayDay